 Focused web copywriting comes from a clear understanding of your audience.
-Your One Reader represents people in your audience interested in your content and products.
-Imagining the perfect lead allows you to craft specific copy because you know what details are important to them.
+Your one reader represents people in your audience interested in your products.
+Researching the perfect lead allows you to craft specific copy because you know what details are important to them.
 You can uncover trends like how they find and consume your content.

 The rule of one and audience research go hand in hand.

 Your one reader is the foundation of your audience.
 You have to know your ideal prospect to persuade them.
-If you’re not sure who’s the right fit to become a lifelong customer then research will tell you who needs your offer.
-You can’t write for everyone, you’ll end up reaching no one.
-The best suited One Readers:
+You can’t write for everyone.
+You’ll end up reaching no one.
+The best suited one readers:

-Speak directly to your One Reader, they represent the target audience you want to convert into customers.
-During audience research look for specific examples that will help your One Reader convince themselves to buy your product.
+Speak directly to your one reader; they represent the target audience you want to convert into customers.
+During audience research, look for specific examples to convince your one reader to buy your product.

-For example, you may be searching for testimonials that they can relate to or even look for a pattern of problems when you do review mining.
+For example, you may search for testimonials they can relate to or even look for a pattern of problems when you’re “review mining.”

 You’re narrowing your focus so you can expand your reach.
 You’ll want to look for:

-All of the information you gathered will help you come up with the One Big Idea and One Promise for your One Offer.
+All the information you gathered will help you develop the one big idea and one promise for your 1 offer.

 The converting messaging you are trying to write isn’t inside your head, it’s outside in the world.
-Get to know your One Reader through research before you write anything.
+Do research to find what’ll motivate your one reader to buy.
+Get to know your one reader through research before you write anything.
 Find the best words from the people who are already customers or customers of your competitors.
-Do research to find what’ll motivate your One Reader to buy.

 In Pain Killer Marketing (2008), Chris Stielhl and Henry DeVries show that 12 to 15 one-on-one interviews will generate about 80% of all possible pain points for your segment.